adriaandotcom/laspalmas.adriaan.io/movers.md

 ### Social security number

 If you want to live in Spain and have the privileges of the locals you will need a *NIE*.
+[Download the form here](http://extranjeros.empleo.gob.es/es/ModelosSolicitudes/Mod_solicitudes2/), you can also download the English version and use that to fill in the official Spanish form.

 You can read more here (in Dutch):